dayanacavalcante/DayanaCavalcante/README.md

-### Hi, I'm Dayana Cavalcante
+## Hi, I'm Dayana Cavalcante

 I love working with methods and projects that develop analytical thinking through the power of Data and Machine Learning.

 Here are some open-source projects involving Classification, Regression, Clustering, Neural Networks, NLP and Image Recognition.
+Any feedback and collaboration is really appreciated.
 Have any questions?
 Please don't hesitate to get in touch.

 * 🔥 Data Analytics and Data Science Consultant